justinsimmons/go-coinbase/README.md

 ## License

+Copyright 2024 Justin Simmons.

-This program is released under the GNU Affero General Public License v3 or later.
+This program is released under the [GNU Affero General Public License v3](./LICENSE) or later.